Ligthguard/BLP990A_osd_fix/README.md

 Bluetooth:

 For this one, you'll need root access.
 You have to extract the contents of gocsdk.zip, then copy gocsdk binary to /system/bin directory, gocsdk6, gocsdk8 and config.ini to /system/etc/goc directory.

+Boot animation:

+I didn't like the huge Android text while booting so i created a boot animation with a Volvo logo from this video: https://www.youtube.com/watch?v=UoDvfYv4Ouo
+It is usable with the original software too, just copy the bootanimation.zip to the root of a pendrive, plug it into the head unit, find the Bootanimation app in the menu (has an S like logo), press the three dots (context menu) then press the import button on the bottom of the screen.
+It'll ask for password, type Topway (pay attention to the uppercase T at the beginning) then it'll show the bootanimation from the pendrive, just select it and press ok in the newly opened window.